 The issue with Campervans is that they will not be able to go on a lot of the roads.
 It depends where you want to drive, are you planning on off-roading?

-Also, you may need to have the motor on for aircon - it can get really hot at night with little breeze. about 6 years ago
+Also, you may need to have the motor on for aircon - it can get really hot at night with little breeze. over 6 years ago

 I would highly recommend renting or buying a campervan!
 Nothing beats rocking up at a spot with a van, so you don't have to spend ages setting up and packing down.
 We did it a few years ago and loved every minute.
 It's a bit more luxury than camping as well, so if you like that then you'll def like a van.
 We booked through these guys.
 Depending on where you pick up and drop off, you should be able to get some good deals as well.